Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Contributions

 \item We derive posterior approximations for LLMs fine-tuned on target datasets using ensembles of LoRA members.
 On the way, we provide a Bayesian interpretation of fine-tuning, early-stopping and conditional generative tasks.

-\item We show how uncertainty quantification with entropic measures using the ensemble posteriors can be used to reason about dataset complexity and model efficacy on the target domain.

-\item We analyze three common multi-choice QA datasets, CQA, MMLU STEM and MMLU Social Sciences, using LoRA ensemble posteriors derived from a pre-trained Mistral-7b model.
-The analyzis of the evolution of the entropic uncertainty measures during fine-tuning lets us draw quantitative conclusions on the relative complexity, out-of-distribution behaviour, and model efficacy on the different target domains.
+\item We analyze three common multi-choice QA datasets, CQA, MMLU STEM and MMLU Social Sciences, using LoRA ensemble posteriors derived from a pre-trained Mistral-7b model, and identify unexpected retention of acquired knowledge in the overfitting regime. \end{itemize}